Chatbots: All you need to know in 2018

 What the future holds

-Chatbots are here to stay and we will be seeing a lot of innovative applications as Machine Learning and AI continue to make advancements at a dizzying pace, supported by a thriving developer community and open source technologies.
+Chatbots will be seeing a lot of innovative applications as Machine Learning and AI continue to make quick advancements.
+This will be further supported by a thriving developer community and open source technologies.

 A survey by Oracle included responses from 800 decision-makers including chief marketing officers, chief strategy officers, senior marketers, and senior sales executives from France, the Netherlands, South Africa, and the UK.